 Why did I create SeeingSam?
 Well, long story short, I always loved the idea of seeing the world, but it wasn’t until 2017 and a trip to Iceland that I started to take that desire seriously.
 Once back from Iceland I immediately started to prioritize saving money for travel and began planning adventures around my full-time job.
 Two years later I had been to 9 new countries and 4 new cities (more than the previous 10 years) and could not wait to get to more.

-After a recent layoff in 2020, I knew I had to take a chance and start living a more fulfilling life that was missing in the corporate world I used to work in.
-I’m now on a mission to SEE the world and start living my bucket list dreams full time.
+After a layoff in 2020, I knew I had to take a chance and start living a more fulfilling life that was missing in the corporate world I used to work in.
+I decided to fuel my wanderlust and SEE as much of the world as possible by embarking on my first long term solo travel journey.
+I’m now on a mission to experience the world and live my bucket list dreams full time.
 I am hoping to check off my top 40 bucket list experiences before I’m 40 (that gives me five years)!
 Can I do it?

 I’ll be traveling smart, working remotely, creatively saving money while doing the things I always wanted to do.
-Although not sure what the future holds, I am finally excited about it and hoping to inspire others to adventure fearlessly and start their own life-changing journey!
+Although not sure what the future holds, I am excited to inspire others to adventure fearlessly and start living their own life-changing journey!

 In 2007 I graduated college with dual bachelor degrees in Fashion Design and Fashion Merchandising.
 Always intrigued by the creative aspect behind fashion design, I set off to NYC immediately following graduation and set my sights on the fashion world.
 I envisioned myself running my own line (and still do).
 I worked 3-4 internships over the next couple of months (some paid, some not) while trying to find something that felt right…it didn’t happen.
 After some time in NYC, I moved to Chicago on a whim convinced I was going to get a job with a luxury retailer I had been interviewing for.
 Fast forward to me boarding the plane to Chicago, I get a call from HR telling me they are going with someone more experienced.
 I totally didn’t see that one coming, I laughed the whole way there and thought-guess I won’t be needing that “Is it Friday yet?” coffee mug.